aptos-labs/developer-docs/docs/concepts/base-gas.md

 ### Payload gas

 As of the time of this writing, [`transaction/mod.rs`](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/aptos-gas-schedule/src/gas_schedule/transaction.rs) defines the minimum amount of internal gas per transaction as 1,500,000 internal units (15,000 octas at minimum), an amount that increases by 2,000 internal gas units (20 octas minimum) per byte for payloads larger than 600 bytes, with the maximum number of bytes permitted in a transaction set at 65536.
-Hence in practice, payload gas is unlikely to be a concern.
+Hence, in practice, payload gas is unlikely to be a concern.

 <!--- Alphabetized reference links -->